GitbookIO/gitbook/README.md

         // Add page numbers to the bottom of every page "pageNumbers": false,

-        // Font size for the fiel content
+        // Font size for the feel content
         "fontSize": 12,

         // Paper size for the pdf